-Europe-wide Campaign for Prioritizing Early Childhood Development in Europe
+Europe-wide Campaign for Prioritizing Early Childhood Development

 ISSA and Eurochild, in partnership with the European Public Health Alliance and the Roma Education Fund, are co-leading the First Years First Priority campaign advocating for the prioritization of early childhood development (ECD) in public policies and funding to ensure every child in Europe aged between birth and 6 years old receive a fair start in life.

 The Campaign was launched on 15 December 2020 and aims to bring change for young children in Europe by:

 - Raising awareness on the importance of ECD at the EU and country level using compelling evidence.

 - Building a community of ECD advocates at the national and EU levels.

 - Leveraging EU policies and funding to support reforms and public investment at the national level.